About

 module to the environment.
 This is useful to directly access labels

 and constructors.
-We advise not to open TOML
+We advise not to open TOML itself, and keep

 using qualified names for all its functions.